J-1 Visa Quality Management Systems Jobs

 Verify the two-year home residency rule applies to you

-If your J-1 funding comes from a government or your home country's skills are on the Exchange Visitor Skills List, you may face a two-year home residency requirement before changing to an H-1B or permanent residence.
+If your J-1 funding comes from a government or your home country's skills are on the Exchange Visitor Skills List, you may face a two-year home residency requirement before changing to an H-1B visa or permanent residence.
 Confirm your status with your designated sponsor before accepting any offer.

 Get the SKTA signed before your start date